Dr Benjamin JM Johnson

 BA (Trinity Western University) MA (Multnomah University), ThM (Western Seminary), PhD (University of Durham)

-Dr Johnson joined the Tutorial staff at Wycliffe in 2012.
-Before coming to Wycliffe Dr Johnson was Adjunct Lecturer in New Testament Greek at Cranmer Hall while he finished his PhD at Durham University under the direction of Walter Moberly.
+Dr Johnson has been on the Tutorial staff at Wycliffe since 2012.
+Before coming to Wycliffe Dr Johnson was Adjunct Lecturer in New Testament Greek at Cranmer Hall while he finished his PhD at Durham University.

 Dr Johnson’s research interests range from biblical narrative to Septuagint studies to biblical theology.
-However, his primary research and teaching interests revolve around the question: how do we appropriately and responsibly interpret Scripture?
-At Wycliffe he applies these interests in his teaching on biblical interpretation, biblical theology, New Testament, and Greek.
+However, his primary research and teaching interests revolve around the questions: How does biblical narrative work?
+And how do we appropriately and responsibly interpret Scripture?
+At Wycliffe he applies these interests in his teaching on various aspects of biblical studies, biblical interpretation, and biblical theology.

-Dr Johnson is a member of the Society for Old Testament Study and the International Organization of Septuagint and Cognate Studies, and the Society of Biblical Literature where he regular presents academic papers.
+Dr Johnson is a member of the Society for Old Testament Study and the International Organization of Septuagint and Cognate Studies, and the Society of Biblical Literature where he is a founding member of the steering committee for the Book of Samuel Session.
 He and his wife Sarah have two young children, Samuel and Genevieve, who keep them very busy.

 Journal Articles and Chapters

 • Forthcoming.
 “Characterizing Chiastic Contradiction: Literary Structure, Divine Repentance, and Dialogical Biblical Theology in 1 Samuel 15:10-35,” in Theology of the Hebrew Bible: Jewish and Christian Readings (ed.
 Marvin Sweeney; SBL Resources for Biblical Study Monograph Series; Atlanta: SBL).